Edited by Pat Bitton

 With editing software of Movavi professional quality, virtually any music file format and video file format can come together in a smooth final multi-media project.
 Movavi software improves the quality and color of your clips.
 There is no watermark on the output video if you choose.

-With Movavi Video Editor Business, your blog content can take advantage of music and video to get the attention of clients and prospects.
+With Movavi Business Suite, your blog content can take advantage of music and video to get the attention of clients and prospects.
 Your company is promoted through branded footage that includes music associated with you and your brand – along with your logo, contact information, and every other finishing touch that announces "professional".

 Upload your video to YouTube or anywhere on the web directly from the Movavi program to save time and hassle.